 Supervision

-CEW+ has four licensed MSWs on staff, trained and experienced in field supervision and mentorship, as well as content-area experts in advocacy, project management, and development.
+CEW+ has three licensed MSWs on staff, trained and experienced in field supervision and mentorship, as well as content-area experts in advocacy, project management, and development.
 Our Social Work Internship supervision team is dedicated to the creation of specialized training opportunities for qualified candidates.

 Supervision is offered on a weekly basis, a time during which interns can reflect on their learning experience, gain feedback on and develop practice goals, and ask questions about current projects.
 Additionally, interns in the counseling track join CEW+ staff counselors for bi-weekly counseling team meetings.